Rule restricting ‘October surprise’ indictments to limit probes by independent SDNY

 However, time is running short on the federal SDNY probes.
 Under Justice Department regulations, federal prosecutors cannot bring charges against a political candidate or influence “electoral matters” 60 days before an election.

 That would give the SDNY about two weeks to pull the trigger on any investigations or wait until after Election Day.
-Attorney General William Barr, a Trump appointee, could override the federal guideline against “October surprise” indictments.
+Attorney General William P. Barr, a Trump appointee, could override the federal guideline against “October surprise” indictments.

 The investigations fall within the jurisdiction of local and federal prosecutors in New York because that is where Mr. Trump has resided and where the Trump Organization has headquarters.